Content roadmap for Office Web Apps Server

 You can find a list of the most recent Office Web Apps Server updates on the Microsoft Office Updates blog and on the TechNet Update center for Office, Office servers, and related products.
-You can also find some information about updates in blog posts about Office Web Apps.

 If you've deployed Office Web Apps Server to use with SharePoint 2013, the default open of Office documents will be in the browser.
 But, you can change this behavior so that Office documents open in a client.

 If your organization decides to use Excel Services instead of Excel Web App to view workbooks in the browser, you can use the Windows PowerShell cmdlet New-SPWOPISuppressionSetting to turn off Excel Web App for Excel workbooks.

 If you want to disconnect SharePoint 2013 from Office Web Apps Server, use the Windows PowerShell cmdlet Remove-SPWOPIBinding.

 Here are links to Windows PowerShell commands and other types of reference information:

 Here are the downloads that are related to Office Web Apps Server:

 If you have questions about how to deploy and manage Office Web Apps Server, you can submit your questions in the Office 2013 and Office 365 ProPlus - Planning, Deployment, and Compatibility forum on TechNet.